ermiyasassegu/HandyListApp/README.md

 The CoreData model has only a single name "CD_CRUD_MVVM"

 CD_CRUD_MVVM have an id (UUID), a title, date, isFavorite & isDone. "isDone" a boolean that provides a circle strike through the appearance for the times whether the item is purchase for today's shopping , or not, and also an "isFavorite" boolean that provides the user can save the purchased item for the future reference.

 The app has features of possibility each of the items add(create), read, edit and delete from the core data.

+In the tab view, there are recipe which shows how to fetch data from the API source to individual categories and populated list views, navigate to detailed results.

+In the Side Menu.
+Profile of user, location for nearByShop, setting for darkmode and log out are listed.

+In the location nearByShop, the user location identify by adding custom static location using GPX file latitude and longtude for specific location.